What Is Involved With Dental Implant Procedures?

 After the initial consultation, their dentist will then refer patients to Dr. Anson for an implant consultation and evaluation appointment.
-At this appointment, Dr. Anson will evaluate bone and dental structures to determine the best possible treatment to restore function as well as achieve a beautiful aesthetic result.
+At this appointment, Dr. Anson will evaluate bone and dental structures to determine the optimal treatment to restore function as well as achieve a beautiful aesthetic result.
 He will discuss his findings with patients and determine a treatment plan and the fees involved.
-Before we begin treatment, Dr. Anson will consult with your dentist to provide the best possible team approach in restoring a beautiful smile.
+Before we begin treatment, Dr. Anson will consult with your dentist to provide an optimal team approach in restoring a beautiful smile.

 1. Implant Placement Procedure.

 Using a gentle surgical technique, the dental implants are placed in the bone.
 Dr. Anson uses a special type of implant, which in most cases, will not need to be placed completely under the gum tissue, eliminating the need for a second procedure.

 After the procedure for placing the implant, the implants are left undisturbed for several weeks so the bone can grow and form around the implants to create a strong bond to them.
 During this phase, Beverly Hills patients may have a type of temporary replacement teeth, so that they won’t be without teeth during the treatment.